Determining Macros for Obese Individuals

 The 170 pounds of lean mass person requires more energy because they have more lean muscle mass.
 The person with 60 pounds of excess fat requires less energy.

-Most standard flexible dieting formulas do not take this into consideration when determining a person’s REE or TDEE.
+Most standard macro calculating formulas do not take this into consideration when determining a person’s REE or TDEE.
 180 pounds is factored the same way no matter what the composition of those 180 pounds.

 For those with less than 50 pounds to lose, the formula still is effective because the body composition differences would be smaller, but for those with 75, 100, or even 200 pounds to lose, this fat tissue weight should be factored into the equation.